shankar4/Functional-Model/SystemC Installation Notes.md

 #### Introduction:
 I follow steps here for SystemC installation on Ubuntu from this 2016 [tutorial](http://euinovation.blogspot.com/2016/02/systemc-development-of-eclipse-on-linux.html), but modified for installation of SystemC-2.3.2 from [here](http://www.accellera.org/images/downloads/standards/systemc/systemc-2.3.2.zip).
 Also, The previous author uses Eclipse 3.8, but today (Sept 2018), we have Eclipse 4.8 (Oxygen) which works just fine with Linux/Ubuntu and SystemC 2.3.2.
 Ignore comments at stackoverflow that may seem to sugest otherwise.
+[Accellera](http://forums.accellera.org/) may have more helpful information about SystemC and Eclipse.
+This tutorial is for Ubuntu V18, SystemC 2.3.2, Eclipse 4.8 (Oxygen), and  JDK8.

 There are certain things that are done differently when you get to the part on  Eclipse installation.
 I will use my specific username (shankar) in all paths presented below.
 Just change it to your username; rest of the paths should remain the same, assuming you follow similar use of the desktop, home, and /usr/local directories.
 If certain messages, error messages, etc., are not clear, you are welcome to look at the 'Backup-SystemC Installation Notes' folder.
 It has all the raw outputs.